John F. Kennedy International Airport: Terminal 1

 Terminal 1 opened in 1998, 50 years after the opening of JFK, at the direction of the Terminal One Group, a consortium of four key operating carriers: Air France, Japan Airlines, Korean Air, and Lufthansa.
 This partnership was founded after the four airlines reached an agreement that the then-existing international carrier facilities were inadequate for their needs.
 The Eastern Air Lines terminal was located on the site of present-day Terminal 1.

-Terminal 1 is served by SkyTeam carriers Air France, China Eastern Airlines, Korean Air, Saudia, and Scandinavian Airlines; Star Alliance carriers Air China, Air New Zealand, Asiana Airlines, Austrian Airlines, Brussels Airlines, Egyptair, EVA Air, Lufthansa, Swiss International Air Lines, TAP Air Portugal, and Turkish Airlines; and Oneworld carrier Royal Air Maroc.
-Other airlines serving Terminal 1 include Air Serbia, Azores Airlines, Cayman Airways, Flair Airlines, Gulf Air, ITA Airways, Neos, Philippine Airlines, and Viva.
+Terminal 1 is served by SkyTeam carriers Air France, China Eastern Airlines, Korean Air, Saudia, and Scandinavian Airlines; Star Alliance carriers Air China, Air New Zealand, Asiana Airlines, Austrian Airlines, Brussels Airlines, Egyptair, EVA Air, ITA Airways, LOT Polish Airlines, Lufthansa, Swiss International Air Lines, TAP Air Portugal, and Turkish Airlines; and Oneworld carrier Royal Air Maroc.
+Other airlines serving Terminal 1 include Air Serbia, Azores Airlines, Cayman Airways, Gulf Air, Neos, Philippine Airlines, and Viva.

 Terminal 1 was designed by William Nicholas Bodouva + Associates.
 It and Terminal 4 are the two terminals at JFK Airport with the capability of handling the Airbus A380 aircraft, which Korean Air flies on the route from Seoul–Incheon and Lufthansa from Munich.
 Air France operated Concorde here until 2003.
 Terminal 1 has 11 gates.